|

 "about" feelings in the Bible, I advise you, even if you

-grew up in the Hebrew language,
+grew up in the Hebrew language,to immerse yourself in

 Everett Fox' Translation of the books of Samuel (1999):